Satsaa/Nomodbot/misc/ideas.md

 Run loader on the loaded data
 Run unloader on a clone of the data before unloading

+## Optional per alias cooldowns
+Aliases created by ?response share cooldown

+- Add alias property cooldownId
+- Value is a string
+- generate unique id, so copies share cooldown?

+## Cleanup for expired cooldowns
+- Onexit and/or intervalled cleaner function
+- Removes cooldown entries that don't matter anymore

 # Command Plugins

+## vanish
+!vanish
+Timeouts the user for 1 sec duh

+## Long timeouts
+More than 2 weeks timeout

 ## Trivia
 !trivia start [\<category>]